lukebrdn/wumpus/README.md

 # Why I make this?

-I am build this as an exercise to improve my Javascript skills.
-My friend and coffeeschool professor, @jackolantern, gave me the idea to attempt this, and has been gracious enough to offer feedback and help during the process.
+I built this as an exercise to improve my Javascript skills.
+My friend and coffeeschool professor, @jackolantern, gave me the idea to attempt this and has graciously offerred feedback and help during the process.